 - Radiant or Cosmic Rays in the atmosphere.

 - Sunlight and that which especially denoting to Ultraviolet.

 - Fast-moving water. (there is your beach explanation)

-More substantiating evidence around mood and anxiety/depressive states and house plants is required to draw a line in the sand on this one as a definitive factor, but there is promising data emerging to give weight to the anecdotal feelings that people state they feel when having interactions with nature on their mood and mental health.
-Interestingly though, if you were to look deeper down the rabbit hole of Negative Ion aspects for internal habitat, they do appear to be produced by plants more so in and around electric field submersion and in particular the wide blade variety!
+More substantiating evidence around mood and anxiety/depressive states is required to draw a line in the sand on this one as a definitive factor around house plant benefits, but there is promising data emerging to give weight to the anecdotal feelings that people state they feel when having interactions with nature on their mood and mental health.
+Interestingly though, if you were to look deeper down the rabbit hole of Negative Ion aspects for internal habitat, they do appear to be produced by plants more so in and around electric field submersion and in particular the wide blade variety !

 - Ferguson, K. T., Cassells, R. C., MacAllister, J. W., & Evans, G. W. (2013).
 The physical environment and child development: an international review.
 International journal of psychology : Journal international de psychologie, 48(4), 437–468. https://doi.org/10.1080/00207594.2013.804190

 - Jiang, S. Y., Ma, A., & Ramachandran, S. (2018).
 Negative Air Ions and Their Effects on Human Health and Air Quality Improvement.
 International journal of molecular sciences, 19(10), 2966. https://doi.org/10.3390/ijms19102966

 - Biological impact of small air ions.
 Krueger AP, Reed EJ Science.
 1976 Sep 24; 193(4259):1209-13.

 - Environmental influences on serotonin and cyclic nucleotides in rat cerebral cortex.Diamond MC, Connor JR Jr, Orenberg EK, Bissell M, Yost M, Krueger A Science.
 1980 Nov 7; 210(4470):652-4.